 New stalls: 6

-Six new food and retail stalls are slated to open in the expanded portion of the central food hall, including Korean street food and bar Umbrella Bar .
-Vietnamese restaurant stall Vietvana and Nani’s Rotisserie Chicken from Chai Pani and Botiwalla chef Meherwan Irani are already open here.
+Six new food and retail stalls are slated to open in the expanded portion of the central food hall over the next year.
+Korean street food stall and bar Umbrella Bar, Vietnamese restaurant stall Vietvana, and Persian restaurant stall Bibi are now open.
 The expansion adds an additional 5,000 square feet to the first floor of the food hall.
-New Persian restaurant stall Bibi takes over the former Marrakesh stall in the central food hall soon.

 COMING SOON